reagantrulson/Undergrad-Research-Trulson/Undergrad-Research-Trulson/README.md

 Undergraduate research on nonlinear observability for Earth-centered satellite orbits, focused on relative (liaison) configurations between two spacecraft.
 This repo covers three phases of the
-project: a numerical observability pipeline for the satellite liaison problem, an investigation of partial distance correlation as a nonlinear-aware alternative to classical rank-based observability tests, and an exploratory side investigation into discrete-time (delay-embedding) analogues.
+project: a numerical observability pipeline for the satellite liaison problem, an investigation of partial distance correlation as a nonlinear alternative to classical rank-based observability tests, and an exploratory side investigation into discrete-time (delay-embedding) analogues.

 **Mentors:** Dr. Erin Beckman (Mathematics & Statistics) and Dr. Jackson Kulik (Mechanical &